Fast modeling of regenerative amplifier free-electron lasers: Numerical studies using the fast code

 \section{Numerical studies using the fast code}

 We now proceed to demonstrate the real advantage of having a sufficiently accurate, fast tracking code for the cavity: fast scanning of cavity parameters.
 Performing cavity parameter scans on a large scale is extremely time-consuming using traditional methods due to the long single simulation times.
 This is especially problematic for statistically varying quantities like mirror misalignment angles and electron beam trajectories, for which one must run many simulations with randomly sampled errors.
+Here we will use the fast cavity model to study two extremely important topics in RAFEL design: the proper choice of intra-cavity focusing strengths, and the impact of mirror misalignments.